Carol

 Start With These Guides

-How Greeks structure their eating week — vegetables, legumes, fish, and occasional meat.
+How Greeks structure the week — vegetables, legumes, fish, and occasional meat.

 It's not a drizzle.
 It's a pour.
-Here's how to actually use it.
+Here's how olive oil is actually used in Greek cooking.

 Get the Starter Guide PDF